The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Method

+in which $\hat{t}_s$ is the single particle kinetic operator, $\hat{v}_{ext}$ the (external) electron-nuclear potential, $\hat{v}_{H}$ the Hartree potential, and $\hat{v}_{xc}$ the exchange-correlation potential, $\varepsilon_i$ is the eigenvalue, $f_i$ denotes the occupation number of eigenstate, $C_{\mu i}$ is the expansion coefficient.
+The multipole force~($\vec{F}_I^{MP}$) arising from the multipole correction\cite{Blum2009}.

-Please note that we have omitted the multipole term here, since its contribution is already three orders of magnitude smaller at the level of the forces.
-For the sake of readability, its total derivative of the Hellman-Feynman term $\Phi_{I\alpha,J\beta}^{HF}$ is divided in to two terms
+Using the above force form, we get the force constants, the multipole term is omitted here since its contribution is already three orders of magnitude smaller at the level of the forces.